Daviding27/toolbox-code-challenge/README.md

 ### API Usage

-1. Clone project
+1. Clone the project from the remote repository.
-2. Run `docker-compose up -d`
+2. Run ``docker-compose up -d`` to start the Docker containers in detached mode.
+3. Ensure that both APIs are successfully launched and operational.
+4. Open the frontend URL in your web browser to access the user interface.

 - Access the backend application at [http://localhost:3030](http://localhost:3030).
 - Access the frontend application at [http://localhost:3031](http://localhost:3031).